 Thanks for stopping by (or re-stopping by)!
 Here’s a short little background on who I am, and what this blog’s all about.
 I’m just a triathlete and runner like you: I run, I bike, and I do something resembling swimming.
 And at the end of the day…I blog about it.
 But other than that last detail – I’m just like you (unless you blog too, in which case we’re the same).

 I grew up in Seattle, Washington and ski raced pretty competitively as a kid.
 Training for that somehow led to running cross-country my freshman year of high school.
 After my freshman year I decided that running was a miserable way to spend my time, and proceeded to not run for another 10 years or so (really, no running!).

 During those ten years I used to my spare time to get pretty into technology and travel.
 I’d eventually end up graduating high school straight into the world of technology consulting for large organizations (and travelling up to 52 weeks a year).
-To this day, that remains what I do – I design computer networks and systems…and still travel a lot.
+And until recently, that was what I did full time – design computer networks and systems…and still travel a lot.
 A real lot.

 My Return to Running!

 Before we get to today – let’s jump back a bit athletically, to the spring of 2006, when I started running again.
 By ‘started running’, I mean I ran one mile and nearly collapsed.
 Ok…so I may not have made it that first mile…but we won’t get too caught up on details.